Want to know how to buy kids clothes that will last longer than a few months of rough play? Read on!

 9. Buttons & Zips

-Got any tips on what to look for when buying for years not seasons?
-Any particular pet peeves in kids clothing?
+Got any tips on what to look for when buying for years, not seasons?
+Any particular pet peeves in kid’s clothing?
 I’d love to hear them.
+And do also check out my post on where to buy ethical kid’s clothes in case you are looking for any inspiration.